DanisAlukaev/Database-Systems/README.md

 Week 6: Query optimization using indices. \
 Week 7: Function creation in plpgsql. \
 Week 8: Getting started with Transactions. \
-Assignment 1: Creation of indices.
+Assignment 1: Creation of indices. \
+Week 11: Find queries in MongoDB.